wish-team/wishwork-cli/README.md

 for example which template would you prefer `Javascript` or `Typescript`.

 ## Structure
-The project structure will be as below: \
+The project structure will be as below:

     .
     ├── .storybook             # Storybook configuration
+    ├── .github                # Github workflow configuration
-    ├── src                    # Documentation files (alternatively `doc`) ├── test                   # Automated tests (alternatively `spec` or `tests`) ├── tools                  # Tools and utilities
+    ├── src                    # Source files and folders ├── test                   # Automated tests (alternatively `spec` or `tests`) ├── Makefile               # Makefile for running commands (e.g. make local) ├── index.js               # Main file for running the main app ├── Environment.js         # Javascript environment for using from process.env and return an object for better usage.
+    ├── .env.local             #
+    ├── .env.development       #
+    ├── .env.production        #
-    ├── LICENSE
+    ├── LICENSE                #
-    └── README.md
+    └── README.md              #

 Inside a `src` folder would be some other folders as below: